i18next/react-i18next-gitbook/latest/migrating-v9-to-v10.md

 ## I18nextProvider changes

-The `I18nextProvider` does no longer provides as much properties as before.
-So please make the necessary changes in your codebase after migrating.
+The `I18nextProvider` no longer provides as many properties as before.
+Make the necessary changes in your codebase after migrating.

 ```javascript
 // New props